AnnieDavies/NMA_and_RW/EvidenceStreams/README.md

   Describes the evidence flow through each edge from node 1 to node 3 on the evidence flow network for the Depression data set (Rucker and Schwarzer 2014)

-  Flow is obtained by the row of the hat matrix correpsonding to comparison 13
+  Flow is obtained by the row of the hat matrix correpsonding to comparison 13 (see row 1 of Hat_agg_netmeta.xlsx in RCodeDataResults).

   (or, equivalently, using the analytical RW approach - see folder EvidenceFlow)